mlynch1985/terraform/modules/ec2_instance/readme.md

 ----------------------

 - `namespace` - Define a value in all lowercase number and letters only (ex. useast1d).
-- `app_role` - Specify the application role for this instance.
+- `component` - Specify the application role for this instance.
 - `image_id` - Specify an AMI ID used to launch EC2 instances.
 - `security_groups` - Provide a list(string) of security group IDs to associate with this instance.
 - `subnet_id` - Provide a subnet ID of where this instance should be deployed.